Standard-to-Dialect Transfer Trends Differ across Text and Speech: A Case Study on Intent and Topic Classification in German Dialects: Ethical Considerations

 \section{Ethical Considerations}

-All recordings/annotations were carried out by a speaker and an annotator who were employed and paid according to national standards and who agreed to share their recordings/annotations for research use.
-We share the audio recordings for research on processing spoken language data, but do not permit their use in the context of voice cloning.
+All recordings/annotations were carried out by a speaker/\allowbreak{}annotator who was employed and paid according to national standards and who agreed to share their recordings/annotations for research use.
+We share the audio recordings for research on processing spoken language data, but do not permit their use in the context of speech synthesis or voice cloning.